 Mold allergy and asthma

 If you have a mold allergy and asthma, your asthma symptoms can be triggered by exposure to mold spores.
 In some people, exposure to certain molds can cause a severe asthma attack.
-Signs and symptoms of asthma include:
+Symptoms of asthma include:

-If you have a stuffy nose, sneezing, watery eyes, shortness of breath, wheezing or other bothersome symptoms that persist, see your doctor.
+If you have a stuffy nose, sneezing, watery eyes, shortness of breath, wheezing or other bothersome symptoms that persist, see a healthcare professional.

 Exposure to mold spores can cause a reaction right away, or the reaction can be delayed.

-A number of factors can make you more likely to develop a mold allergy or worsen your mold allergy symptoms, including:
+A number of factors can make someone more likely to develop a mold allergy or make mold allergy symptoms worse, including:

 Most allergic responses to mold involve hay fever-type symptoms that can make you miserable but aren’t serious.
-However, certain allergic conditions caused by mold are more severe.
+However, certain allergic conditions caused by mold are more serious.
 These include:

 Other problems caused by mold

-Besides allergens, mold can pose other health risks to susceptible people.
+Besides causing allergies, mold can pose other health risks to susceptible people.
 For example, mold can cause infections of the skin or mucous membranes.
-Generally, however, mold doesn’t cause systemic infections except for people with impaired immune systems, such as those who have HIV/AIDS or who are taking immunosuppressant medication.
+Generally, however, mold doesn’t cause infections throughout the whole body in most people.
+Exceptions include people with weakened immune systems or ongoing lung conditions.

-To reduce mold growth in your home, consider these tips:
+To reduce mold growth in your home, follow these tips:

-Besides considering your signs and symptoms, your doctor might conduct a physical examination to identify or exclude other medical problems.
-Tests used to identify an allergy include:
+Besides considering symptoms, a healthcare professional might do a physical exam to look for or rule out other medical conditions.
+Tests used to diagnose an allergy include:

-While there’s no sure way to cure allergic rhinitis caused by a mold allergy, a number of medications can ease your symptoms.
+While there’s no sure way to cure symptoms caused by a mold allergy, several medicines can ease them.
 These include:

 Other treatments for mold allergy include: